runfeng123/Cbbcccbb-3D-yolov4-with-3-Layers-representation/README.md

   #### representation of data

-  Real world area we want to cover: 150m x 150m \n Devide the data into 3 layers along the z axis
+  Real world area we want to cover: 150m x 150m

+  Devide the data into 3 layers along the z axis

-  Each layer represents a channel of RGB image Resolution of grid(x,y): 0.15m
+  Each layer represents a channel of RGB image

+  Resolution of grid(x,y): 0.15m

   Image size: 1001 x 1001 pixels (RGB image with 3 channels)

   So 1 grid cell of this image will have 3 pixels.
 You have to calculate all the points falling in the grid, and then estimate the